Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ### Create additional offers

-To create a new offer in addition to an existing one on the same provider, back up the existing `execution-controller` or `execution-controller` directory.
+To create a new offer in addition to an existing one on the same provider, back up the existing `data-execution-controller` or `solution-execution-controller` directory.
 Then, go through the guide again, starting with [Step 2](/developers/cli_guides/providers_offers#step-2-prepare-content).

 After you register the new offer in [Step 4](/developers/cli_guides/providers_offers/#step-4-create-the-provider-and-offer), Provider Tools adds a new object into the `PROVIDER_OFFERS_JSON` array in the `.env` file.
 Cancel the previous Offer Provisioner order and launch a new one using this updated `.env` file and `config.json` from the same `execution-controller` directory.
 This new Offer Provisioner order will serve both of your offers simultaneously.